PAIDiPaidThis.com

 How much does a private specialist consultation cost in the UK?

-A private consultation is your first sit-down with a consultant, and it usually comes before any scan or treatment is even discussed.
-With NHS waiting lists at record levels, more people are paying for this first appointment just to get seen and get a plan.
-The important thing to grasp early is that the consultant's fee is separate from anything the hospital charges.
+A private consultation is your first sit-down with a consultant, before any scan or treatment gets discussed.
+With NHS waiting lists at record levels, more people are paying just to get seen and get a plan.
+The one thing worth grasping early is that the consultant's fee and the hospital's fee are two separate bills, even though they arrive as a single visit.

 The quick version